FUSEEProjectTeam/WebsiteTest/src/DocFX/getting-started/firstfuseeapp.md

 Build/Publish/Run Step |  Visual Studio Code command  |  Console command line
 -----------------------|------------------------------|-----------------------
-Build                  | Tasks &rarr; Run Build Task... &rarr; build | `dotnet build` Publish Web App        | Tasks &rarr; Run Build Task... &rarr; Publish FUSEE Web App | `fusee publish -p Web` Run Web App            | Debug Side Bar &rarr; Start in FUSEE Web Player | `fusee server pub/Web` Publish Desktop App    | Tasks &rarr; Run Build Task... &rarr; Publish FUSEE Desktop App | `fusee publish -p Desktop`
+Build                  | Tasks &rarr; Run Build Task... &rarr; build | `dotnet build` Publish .FUZ App       | Terminal &rarr; Run Build Task... |
+Publish Desktop App    | Tasks &rarr; Run Build Task... &rarr; Publish FUSEE Desktop App | `fusee publish -p Desktop`

 ### Publishing as Desktop App

-As mentioned in the table above, in addition to publishing to the Web there is also a build step available allowing you to publish your Desktop App (as .exe file).
+As mentioned in the table above, there is a build step available allowing you to publish your Desktop App (as .exe file).
 The result will be written to `pub/Desktop`.

+### Publishing as .FUZ App
+To create the project as .FUZ, you have to select the build task in Visual Studio Code.
+Either in the Terminal tab under Run Build Task or with the key combination CTRL-Shift-B.
+The file is then in the bin folder

 ### Project folder naming rules